Fermi–Ulam model

-where $u_n$ is the velocity of the particle after the $n$-th collision with the fixed wall, $\varphi_n$ is the corresponding phase of the moving wall, $U_\mathrm{wall}$ is the velocity law of the moving wall and $M$ is the stochasticity parameter of the system.
+where $u_n$ is the velocity of the particle after the $n$-th collision with the fixed wall, $\varphi_n$ is the corresponding phase of the moving wall, $U_\text{wall}$ is the velocity law of the moving wall and $M$ is the stochasticity parameter of the system.

 If the velocity law of the moving wall is differentiable enough, according to KAM theorem invariant curves in the phase space $(\varphi,u)$ exist.
 These invariant curves act as barriers that do not allow for a particle to further accelerate and the average velocity of a population of particles saturates after finite iterations of the map.
 For instance, for sinusoidal velocity law of the moving wall such curves exist, while they do not for sawtooth velocity law that is discontinuous.
 Consequently, at the first case particles cannot accelerate infinitely, reversely to what happens at the last one.

 Over the years FUM became a prototype model for studying non-linear dynamics and coupled mappings.

 The rigorous solution of the Fermi-Ulam problem (the velocity and energy of the particle are bounded) was given first by L. D. Pustyl'nikov in (see also and references therein).

 In spite of these negative results, if one considers the Fermi–Ulam model in the framework of the special theory of relativity, then under some general conditions the energy of the particle tends to infinity for an open set of initial data.